Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 * Recommended: Complete [Performance Optimization Techniques for Geospatial queries](https://quickstarts.snowflake.com/guide/geo_performance/index.html?index=..%2F..index#0) quickstart

 ### What You’ll Learn
 In this quickstart, you will use H3, Time Series, Cortex ML and Streamlit for ML use cases.
-Use Case is broken up into a separate lab:
+The quickstart is broken up into separate labs:
 * Lab 1: Forecasting time series on a map
 * Lab 2: Sentiment analysis of customer reviews